dorjeduck/mopro/README.md

 ## Remarks

 - __Looking for More Advanced Features?__ Check out [Are We Done Yet](https://github.com/Ryul0rd/awdy) for a more advanced progress bar implementation in Mojo.
-Brillant name :-)
+Brilliant name :-)
 - __Contribute and Improve!__ Feel free to modify and use the source code as you like.
 If you have enhancements that could benefit others, your pull requests are highly encouraged.

 ## License